Structural Methods for handling mode changes in multimode DAE systems: Examples having no good solution

+The rescaling offsets violating goodness condition (\ref{klifgyegrujytfgeikuy}) are highlighted in {red}.
 This solution violates goodness condition (\ref{klifgyegrujytfgeikuy}), hence Problem~\ref{likgusefhdrlpouhiouh} possesses no good solution.
 The considered mode change is insufficiently determined.

-We can be more precise, however, by applying Corollary~\ref{hgrfdjrgfdfkm}.
+Since goodness conditions (\ref{jsdyhgcdfasjyht},\ref{jkdsfhgfjsmdhfgjk}) are satisfied, we can be more precise, however, by applying Corollary~\ref{hgrfdjrgfdfkm}.
 The rescaling offsets violating goodness condition (\ref{klifgyegrujytfgeikuy}) are highlighted in {red}.
 The involved variables are ${\postset{\ddot{x}}}$ and ${\postset{\ddot{y}}}$.
 Remove the equations that are matched with these variables, namely $\postset{e_1}$ and $\mathcal{E}_{\postset{\ddot{y}},\ppostset{2}{\dot{y}}}$.
-Then, a Dulmage-Mendelsohn decomposition of the system of Fig.\,\ref{yhgtrdhtgfjhfg}, we denote it by $\rescaled{A_\vsmall}$ yields the following result:
+Then, a Dulmage-Mendelsohn decomposition of the system of (\ref{yhgtrdhtgfjhfg}), we denote it by ${A_\vsmall}$ yields the following result:

-Rescaling of the regular subsystem $(\rescaled{A_\vsmall})^r$ yields
+Rescaling of the regular subsystem $A_\vsmall^r$ yields

 which maps to the restart system \beq\mbox{restart system}=\left\{\bea{l} 0={\pplus{x}}-\mmoins{x}+\rescaled{\tension}\mmoins{x} \\ 0={\pplus{y}}-\mmoins{y}+\rescaled{\tension}\mmoins{y} \\ 0=(\pplus{y})^2+(\pplus{y})^2 \eea\right. \eeq Conclusion: \emph{the positions are determined by $(\ref{htrsejytdik})$, whereas the velocities remain undetermined.}